zowe/docs-site/docs/user-guide/test-zen-doc_Sean.md

 # Zowe Server Install Wizard Overview

 The Zowe Server Install Wizard is an installation wizard for Zowe server-side components.
 You can install the wizard on Microsoft Windows, Mac OS, and Linux system.
-It is an alternative to the existing Zowe installation process and improves the user experience.
+Performing installation via the installation wizard streamlines the installation process and is an alternative to performing manual Zowe server-side component installation.

-# Benefits of the wizard
+# Benefits of wizard installation

-- It reduces interactions with z/OS Unix and YAML, because it handles the Unix and YAML operations for you based upon the answers you give to prompts.
+- Reduces interactions with z/OS Unix and YAML, by handling these operations for you based on inputs to the prompts presented in the wizard UI.

-- Each answer you give for prompts is validated, so any commands being issued are further protected against invalid input or typos.
+- Inputs to the prompts are validated, so that invalid input or typos entered in any commands are prevented.

-- In each step, you can review the commands about to be executed, for greater confidence in your installation progress.
+- In each step, you can review the commands to be executed to ensure accuracy.

-- It provides easier separation of duties.
-You can skip a particular step and a team member with sufficient user privileges can complete it for you outside of the wizard.
+- Required separation of duties such as steps to be performed by a security administrator is made easier, whereby a system programer or system administrator can skip particular steps where elevated user permissions are required, whereupon security administrators can perform such steps outside of the wizard.

-- Results for each step and the YAML configuration output can be reviewed for reference alongside activites done outside the wizard, or for future use.
+- Results for each step and the YAML configuration output can be reviewed for reference alongside activites performed outside of the wizard, or for future use.

 # Prerequisites of the wizard

-- A computer with Microsoft Windows or Apple Mac OS or a Linux computer with an X11 or Wayland server display which can install programs from .rpm or .deb formats.
+- Microsoft Windows or Apple Mac OS, or a Linux with an X11 or Wayland server display which can install programs from .rpm or .deb formats.
-- An FTP or FTPS connection to the z/OS computer for the Zowe installation.
+- An FTP or FTPS connection to the z/OS computer for Zowe installation.
 - An account on z/OS that has access to z/OS UNIX for Zowe installation.
 - A security administrator to configure required permissions in z/OS and z/OSMF.
 - A security administrator to generate certificates for Zowe.